7Cedars/loyalty-program-next/README.md

 - [ ]   fix home
   - [ ]   choose card screen: add points
   - [x]   fix layout
-  - [ ]   add address card at overview
+  - [ ]   add address card at overview / choice cards
+  - [x]   Needs to properly update when changing address
+- [ ]   Transfer LoyaltyCard
+  - [ ]   At the moment does not work when scanning QrCode.
+FIX
+  - [ ]   Make sure a notification is shown at customer side when card is received + reload to show card.
 - [ ]   implement claim tokens
   - [x]   Call function via card - see viem abiEncode.
   - [x]   Wait for transaction to clear (with new function I found?)